aeftimia/tlang/_sources/introduction.rst.txt

 are of course more Tlang transpiler primitives than in most implementations of packrat parser generators, and Tlang's parsers can be context sensitive as well.
 In practice, this means some piece of the context is cached as well as the input text.
-However, you may notice that for every transpiler but :class:`Lazy` one can deduce what information the transpiler needs to read and write to without running it on any inputs.
-This sort of static analysis is handled under the hood within Tlang.
-Every transpiler has a ``read_context`` attribute.
+However every transpiler can deduce what keys will be read from the context ahead of time.
+This information is stored in that transpiler's ``read_context`` attribute.
 These are or behave like ``frozenset`` s.

 .. exec::